wesgarbee/austincodingacademy.com/hire/wes-garbee.md

 ---
 layout: resume #don't touch
-categories: [ ] #don't touch
+categories: [ hire ] #don't touch

 fullname: Wes Garbee
 jobtitle: Web Developer, Enterprise ISR

 location: Austin, TX
-blurb: 'A life-learner and new technology enthusiast, I work hard at the things I love: programming, teaching, and learning.
-As a software developer of more than six years and a teacher of more than ten, I have combined my teaching experience and passion for coding to help create an accessible, living, and relevant curriculum aimed to open up the tech industry to those determined to break in.'
+blurb: 'A voracious learner of many things.
+I strive to improve myself everyday; from the most mundane tasks to life long dreams.
+I have been in IT sales for 8 years.
+I have a desire to direct my experience in exploring problems and developing solutions into web and software development.'

 skills:
   - C#